Robert Brudenell, 6th Earl of Cardigan: Early life

 Robert Brudenell was born in Westminster, the posthumous son and heir of Colonel the Hon.
 Robert Brudenell and his wife Anne, the daughter of Sir Cecil Bisshopp, 6th Baronet of Parham, Sussex.
 He was educated at Harrow School.

 Career

-He was a keen cricketer who made eight known appearances in first-class cricket matches between 1790 and 1793.
+He was a keen cricketer who made eight known appearances in important matches between 1790 and 1793.
 He was an early member of Marylebone Cricket Club (MCC), for whose team he played most of his matches.

-He sat as Member of Parliament (MP) for Marlborough in both the Parliaments of Great Britain and the United Kingdom from 1797 until 1802.
+He sat as member of parliament (MP) for Marlborough in both the Parliaments of Great Britain and the United Kingdom from 1797 until 1802.

 He succeeded to his title and estates on 24 February 1811, following the death of his uncle James Brudenell, 5th Earl of Cardigan.